 Starlink offers plans with truly unlimited data, which is one reason why it's so exciting.
 The only problem is Starlink availability is highly limited as it continues to roll out its network.

-Again, this depends largely on what you’re doing with your connection.
-If you only browse the web and check email occasionally, you can probably get by with a basic 35 GB plan.
+The data amount you need largely depends on what you’re doing with your internet connection.
+If you only browse the web and check email occasionally, you can probably get by with a basic 30 to 35 GB plan.

-However, if you’re gaming or streaming music and (especially) video, you’ll eat through that very quickly.
+But if you’re gaming or streaming music and (especially) video at higher resolution, you’ll eat through that very quickly.
 Watching an hour of Netflix in HD can use up to 3 GB of data, so more data is always better—especially if you stream a lot.